Tobexint/PySocket/docs/documentation.md

 - Supports SSL encryption if configured.
 - Listens for incoming connections and starts threads for each client.
 - Gracefully handles shutdown on keyboard interruption.

+### 6. Linux Daemon(`daemonize`)
+**Function:** Runs script as a linux daemon.
+- Creates a background process that is fully detached from any terminal or user session.
+- Forms the basis of creating a daemon in Unix-like systems.

 ## Usage
 ### Running the Server